 Is your business a target for cyber crime?
-Some business owners feel they are too small to be noticed, but you do have something cybercriminals want — your business and customer information.
-No computer security system is absolutely foolproof and no business is too small that it could not be targeted.
+Some business owners feel they are too small to be targeted, but remember, you have something cybercriminals want: your business and customer information.
+No computer security system is absolutely foolproof and no business is so small that it could not be targeted.
 The best way to protect your business is to be aware of the threats, have a plan to deal with them, and know what to do if you are attacked.

 Computer security threats

 In order to protect your computer or network, you need to know about the threats that your business could face.
 Awareness allows you to prepare for these threats and have an action plan in place.